 An important real investment decision for households is to acquiring real estate properties.
 Real assets account for the most important portion (70%) of household wealth, with little variation across wealth levels (Guiso and Sodini, 2012).
 Thus, studying home ownership is of interest.
 Table 5 reports that Chapter 7 protection increases the probability of acquiring a property by 20.7 percentage points for marginal recipients in the pooled threshold.
 The effect is similar but imprecise for debtors in the first cutoff.
 In terms of new homeowners, Chapter 7 also has positive effects.
-Appendix Table 8 shows that marginal recipients of Chapter 7 are 15 percentage points more likely to become new homeowners relative to filers in the control group (dismissed filers or filers who did not qualify for Chapter 7).
+Appendix Table 8 shows that marginal recipients of Chapter 7 are 15 percentage points more likely to become new homeowners relative to filers in the control group.